gbdev/gb-asm-tutorial/src/part3/project-structure.md

 # Project Structure

+This page is going to give you an idea of how the Galactic Armada project is structured.
+This includes the folders, resources, tools, entry point, and compilation process.

 ## Folder Layout

 For organizational purposes, many parts of the logic are separated into reusable functions, macros, or into their assembly files.
 This is to reduce file size, and make logic more clear.